wargod797/naive_bayes/README.md

 # naive_bayes
-Predicting the Product Purchase through Social Media
+Predicting the Product Purchase through Social Media Classifying by Age and Salary